paracord bracelets

 You can also create a bracelet using the cobra knot.
 You can create one with or without a buckle.
 To do this, check out the following steps:

 1. Combine the two ends of the paracord string and hold them at the top of the candle flame.
-The rope will melt and see to it that the fuse is active.
+The rope will melt, so make sure the fuse is active.

 2. Next, take the paracord, fold it into two, straighten it, and wrap it around your wrist to measure your size.

 3. Make the first knot using the cobra knot.
-Like the instructions above, take one end of the rope and create a loop beneath the whole cord.
-Take the other end of the line, put it underneath, and let it go through the loop.
+Per the instructions, take one rope end and create a loop beneath the cord.
+Put the other end of the line underneath and let it go through the loop.

 5. You can use a buckle or a clasp to end the knots and let them fit on your wrists.